A California physician has pleaded guilty to million-dollar healthcare fraud in Los Angeles.

 Baltaian, of Porter Ranch, operated as a physician licensed to practice in California and an enrolled Medicare provider.
 The court documents alleged that from January 2012 through July 2018, Baltaian “falsely certified patients to receive home health care from at least four Los Angeles area home health agencies.
 Baltaian’s false certifications were used by the home health agencies to fraudulently bill Medicare for the unnecessary home health care.”

-The Justice Department court admissions also stated that Baltaian “pre-signed blank, undated physician certification forms” and provided fraudulent admissions and supporting documentation to disguise the fact that she had carried out the due diligence needed to make a Medicare beneficiary claim.
+The Justice Department court admissions also stated that Baltaian “pre-signed blank, undated physician certification forms.”
+They provided fraudulent admissions and supporting documentation to disguise the fact that she had carried out the due diligence needed to make a Medicare beneficiary claim.

 She took cash bribes and benefits due to the referrals and false admissions when submitting claims to Medicare for signing fraudulent certifications.
-Her sentencing will take place April 3, 2025, could face up to 10 years in prison.
+Her sentencing will take place on April 3, 2025, and she could face up to 10 years in prison.

 In a related case, Due reported that two brothers have been convicted of Medicare, Medicaid, and Private Insurer Fraud related to prescription medication claims.